At what age does baby regulate their temperature?

 Hypothermia

-Baby hypothermia is when your baby's temperature is below 36.5°C (97.7°F) -> we warm up baby (skin-to-skin contact, additional layer of clothing, etc).
+Baby hypothermia is when your baby's temperature is below 36.5°C -> warm baby up (skin-to-skin, an extra layer of clothing, etc).

 Hyperthermia: fever

-Fever is considered for a temperature above about 38°C (100.4°F) -> avoid overheating by uncovering them slightly (but not completely, leave a short-sleeved bodysuit for example)
+Fever is considered for a temperature above approximately 38°C -> avoid letting them get too warm by uncovering them slightly (but not completely — leave a short-sleeved bodysuit on, for example)

 Bedroom: what is the ideal temperature?

-The right temperature is between 18° and 20°C (64.4°F and 68°F), it's not that warm, is it?
-We would tend to believe that the ideal temperature for baby would be higher, wouldn't we?
+The ideal temperature is between 18°C and 20°C — not that warm, is it?
+We might tend to think the ideal temperature for baby is higher, right?

-Depending on the temperature, you'll need to dress them differently (logical).
-The room temperature in summer will hardly be 20°C (68°F), that's for sure.
-We'll come back to this topic a bit later :)
+Depending on the temperature, you will need to dress them differently (logical).
+The bedroom temperature in summer will hardly be 20°C — that is for sure.
+We will come back to the subject a little further down :)

 How to dress baby?